mlrun/mlrun/docs/store/artifacts.md

 used for grouping the [artifacts in the UI](#viewing-artifacts).
 The main kinds of artifacts are:

-- Files — Files, directories, images, figures, and plotlines
+- Files — Files, directories, images, figures, and plot lines
 - Datasets — Any data, such as tables and DataFrames
 - Models — All trained models
 - Feature Store Objects — Feature sets and feature vectors